breadcat/blog.minskio.co.uk/content/dreams/archive-042.md

 dream: undated
 ---

-I was dreaming about swimming at highs chool with it's various cliques.
+I was dreaming about swimming at high school with it's various cliques.

 I wasn't immediately accepted into any group but still competed and won a 25 metre front crawl race by a huge margin, even struggling to slow down as the end approached.